boredom1234/vpn-docker/README.md

 # VPN Docker Proxy

-A robust, containerized solution that combines OpenVPN client connectivity with HTTP and SOCKS5 proxy servers.
+A robust, containerized solution that combines OpenVPN client connectivity with HTTP and SOCKS5 proxy servers, plus a web dashboard for monitoring.
 It routes all traffic through a VPN connection with enterprise-grade security features including a kill switch and DNS leak prevention.

 ## Overview